Flutterando/dartion/example/example.md

 dartion init
 ```

-This will create the files you can see in the Example folder.
+This will create the files as you can see in the Example folder.
 The `config.yaml` is the file you want to change so you can add your own configurations.

 **Start server**: